Breast Cancer Clinical Trial

 Patients with histologically confirmed advanced lung cancer or thymic malignancies for whom surgical resection with curative intent is not feasible.

-Individuals are eligible for EGFR germline mutation testing if they have:
+Individuals are eligible for epidermal growth factor receptor (EGFR) germline mutation testing if they have:

 a first-degree relative with a known EGFR germline mutation (EGFR exon 20 T790M, exon 21 V843I, exon 21 R831C and exon 20 R776G).

 All patients will have their tumors undergo molecular profiling.
 Based on these results and on other eligibility criteria, the patients will be offered enrollment into different targeted therapy arms.